saltstack/salt-get-started/system/plugins.md

 ## Flexibility

-This flexibility makes salt an extremely powerful and customizable tool, but it also makes it a bit hard to answer standard questions when you are learning about the tool.
+This flexibility makes Salt an extremely powerful and customizable tool, but it also makes it a bit hard to answer standard questions when you are learning about the tool.